sahilpawarr/sahilpawarrr.github.io/content/Notes on India's consumption story from Blume's Indus Valley Report 2024.md

 ### Key Takeaways:
-- India's Global Standing: Despite being the world's 5th largest economy, India ranks at No. 140 in GDP per capita, highlighting a significant disparity in wealth distribution.
+- #### India's Global Standing:
+	- Despite being the world's 5th largest economy, India ranks at No. 140 in GDP per capita, highlighting a significant disparity in wealth distribution.
+- #### Income Disparity
+	- Despite a population of 1.4 billion, only 0.3% contribute significantly to income tax collection, leading to high government borrowing and limited corporate investments.
+	- The report reveals that a mere 0.3% of India’s vast population contributes to a staggering 80% of income tax collection.
+This disproportion not only impacts government borrowing but also sheds light on the limited corporate investments within the country.
+	- Blume Ventures identifies approximately 30 million households as the outer limit of India’s consuming class, comprising about 10% of total Indian households.
+-
 - #### Consumption-Led Growth:
 	- Despite our low per capita income and underconsumption, we have a largish rising ascendant affluent class
 	- Approximately 30 million households are identified as major consumption drivers, spotlighting the potential for targeted economic strategies